 The Bulb River, Sandwich

 The Heritage Museum and Gardens in Sandwich has created a river of flowers.
 More than 35,000 grape hyacinths create a river of color flowing downhilll with thousands of daffodils representing floral eddies.
-In full bloom, this installation is a beautiful sight to behold among Cape Cod attractions.

 Address: 67 Grove St, Sandwich, 02563